rinswind/distributed-greeter/tasks.md

 - **(DONE)** Create a greeter environment with all components internal like in the dev version
 - **(DONE)** Create a base-line case
-  - Use Secret resources provisioned off-band
+  - Use Secret resources provisioned off-band in etcd
   - In PODs mount secrets as files
   - Separate DB initialization from DB creation to prepare for the use of a Managed DB
 - **(DONE)** Try to secure the secrets in the dev-like version.